Julius Richard Petri: Importance of the Petri dish and his discoveries

-The bacterial sample is diluted on the plate in a process called "streaking": a sterile plastic stick, or a wire loop which is sterilized by heating it, the loop is used to collect the first sample, and then make a streak on the dish with the agar.
-Then, using a fresh stick and sterilized loop, they pass the new loop through that initial streak, and it spreads the plated bacteria onto the dish.
+The bacterial sample is diluted on the plate in a process called "streaking": a sterile plastic stick, or a wire loop which is sterilized by heating; the loop is used to collect the first sample, and then to make a streak on the dish with the agar.
+Then, using a fresh stick and sterilized loop, the new loop is passed through that initial streak, spreading the plated bacteria onto the dish.
 This process is repeated a third time, and if necessary a fourth, resulting in individual bacterial cells that are isolated on the plate, which then are capable to divide and grow into single "clonal" bacterial colonies.

-Petri plates can be incubated upside down (agar on top), which can help lessen the risk of contamination from airborne particles settling and to decrease and prevent the chance of condensation from water, from accumulating and disturbing the microbes being cultured.
+Petri plates can be incubated upside down (agar on top), which can help lessen the risk of contamination from airborne particles containing microbes settling and to decrease and prevent the chance of condensation from water accumulating and disturbing the microbes being cultured.

-Scientists have long been growing cells in natural and synthetic matrix environments to elicit phenotypes that are not expressed on conventionally rigid substrates.
+Scientists had long been growing cells in natural and synthetic matrix environments to elicit phenotypes that are not expressed on conventionally rigid substrates.
 Unfortunately, growing cells either on or within soft matrices can be an expensive, labor-intensive, and impractical undertaking.

 The basic design of the Petri dish has not changed since being created by Petri in 1887.
-They were struggling to keep the dishes free of dust and extra bacteria that could collect and alter their samples, so they were using heavy bell jars which proved ineffective, after 6 years Petri created transparent plates that were slightly larger than his Petri dishes so it could act as a transparent lid.
+It was a challenge to keep dishes free of dust and extra bacteria that could collect and alter samples; heavy bell jars used for this purpose having proved ineffective, six years later Petri created a transparent plate slightly larger than the dish, which served as a transparent lid.